emm13/01_GitPull/README.md

 17. Check on your online Git repository for the changes you have committed via Unix.
 (Mine had - hooray!)

-18. Now you are ready to raise a _Pull Request_ with the authors of _dconstructSigs_ by clicking on the 'Pull Request' button on the top right corner of your [page](https://github.com/emm13/deconstructSigs).
+18. Now you are ready to raise a _Pull Request_ with the authors of _dconstructSigs_ by clicking on the 'Pull Request' button on the topright corner of your [page](https://github.com/emm13/deconstructSigs).

 19. You will be asked to write a few words explaining what the changes you propose are.
 It pays to be as informative as you can in this section for your own future reference.
 Also, be respectful as it isn't your blood, sweat and tears behind the code.